ccrs2006/BinaryTreeSummation/README.md

 # Python - Binary tree Summation

-## This program colors each vertex making sure no connected neighboning vertex is colored the same.
+## This program builds a binary tree, and adds the nodes from the root to the most bottom and collects the highest weight route to the lower nodes.

 <img src="Images/1.JPG" width="300" >